 What's that they say?
 You can take the boy out of Toronto but you can't take the Toronto winter out of the boy?
-Comedian, actor and Deal or No Deal host Howie Mandel may live in sunny Los Angeles these days (where he has a Hollywood Walk of Fame star) but his first thought when he heard he was receiving a Canada Walk of Fame star?
+Comedian, actor and TV host Howie Mandel may live in sunny Los Angeles these days (where he has a Hollywood Walk of Fame star) but his first thought when he heard he was receiving a Canada Walk of Fame star?

 "I wondered if I'm personally responsible for shoveling the snow off my star in Canada," he quips.
 "The best thing about having a star is I think this entitles me to 10% off at the Bay.
 The worst thing is I am a germaphobe and my highest Canadian honor will be constantly stepped on!"
 And while he also jokes that, at the beginning of his career, he imagined he'd just be shoveling snow off somebody else's star, he clearly doesn't need to worry about that either.
 Thirty years and counting, Mandel's career spans all facets of the entertainment spectrum.

 He met his wife Terry in high school, and they've been together since 1980.
 They have three children: daughters Jackie (b.
 1984) and Riley (b.
 1992), and son Alex (b.
 1989).

 Mandel suffers from mysophobia (an irrational fear of germs) to the point that he does not shake hands with anyone, including contestants on Deal or No Deal, unless he is wearing latex gloves; to that end, he prefers to bump fists instead.